Wildsong/docker-experience-builder/README.md

 ### Volumes for storage

-You will want a couple volumes hooked up to the container, one for widgets and one for the app files that will be shared with a web server.

-In development I am keeping them here in the folder, widgets and apps.
+exb_public will be mounted in the server, and the first time you run you will be prompted for portalName and clientId.
+Those will be stored into the exb_public volume as signin-info.json.
+Then you will give approval on the next page and the second file, setting.json, will be written into an internal location client/dist/builder/setting.json.

+On subsequent restarts the server should remember everything.

+Your work will be saved under the exb_public volume in the apps folder, but these files are not intended for human consumption :-) only for EXB.

 ## Portal set up

-Once it is up and running you still have to connect it to Portal.
-Connect to EXB first from a browser (e.g. http://yourdockerserver:3001/webappbuilder/) and enter the URL of your Portal and an AppId (from Portal).
 On the Portal side you have to set up a new App and get the AppId.
-Complete relatively good instructions are on the ESRI web site under Quick Start.

 In Portal,
 * Content tab->My Content